-Felipe Vega Rivera, MD, FACS
+Felipe Vega, MD, FACS

-Dr. Vega-Rivera's post-graduate education includes Trauma Care Quality Improvement at Harborview Medical Center, University of Washington and General Thoracic Surgery at Harvard University.
+Dr. Vega's post-graduate education includes Trauma Care Quality Improvement at Harborview Medical Center, University of Washington and General Thoracic Surgery at Harvard University.
 He is a WHO group participant/Mexico "Essential Trauma Care Project."
 (ETC), a group of experts tasked with the development of rules for prehospital services and ambulances in Mexico.
-Dr. Vega-Rivera actively promoted the proposed amendments to the Mexican General Health Law which would create Specialized Trauma Care Centers; this legislation is pending in the Mexican Congress.
+Dr. Vega actively promoted the proposed amendments to the Mexican General Health Law which would create Specialized Trauma Care Centers; this legislation is pending in the Mexican Congress.
 He has served as a Professor and Lecturer at 194 conferences, courses and symposiums in Mexico and abroad.
 He has participated in 12 book chapters and is the Director of the Spanish edition of "The emergency care and transportation of the sick and wounded," of the American Academy of Orthopedic Surgeons.

 Dr. Vega is a Staff Trauma Surgeon in the Department of Surgery at Hospital Angeles Lomas, Mexico City.
 He served as the Vice-President of the Panamerican Trauma Society in 2011 and Chairman of Trauma Systems Committee for the Panamerican Trauma Society between 2010-2013.
 In 2013, Dr. Vega also served as the Co-Chair of the Trauma Quality Improvement Subcommittee for the Panamerican Trauma Society.
 In 2014, he was the Editor of Trauma Care Guidelines for Latin America, Panamerican Trauma Society.